rtCamp/Frappe-Manager/docs/guides/ssl.md

 1. Go to <https://dash.cloudflare.com/profile/api-tokens>
 2. Click **Create Token** → use the **Edit zone DNS** template
 3. Set **Zone Resources** to the specific zone(s) you need
-4. Copy the token - you will not see it again
+4. Copy the token; you will not see it again

 !!! tip "API Token vs Global API Key"
     Always prefer the API Token.
 The Global API Key grants full account access and is a higher-risk credential.
 If you must use it, pass `--api-key` and `--email` instead of `--api-token`.